Opetushallitus/opiskelijavalinnat-utils/java-properties/README.md

             "service.key": "value"
         }

-* .js which is loaded with a script tag after including oph_urls.js can set properties directly to window.urls.XX
+* .js which is loaded with a script tag after including oph_urls.js can set properties directly to window.urls.XX (front)

         // window.urls.override should be set with rest end point from backend application window.urls.override = {